RichardDooling/Entertainment_Law/README.md

 These materials are published under an [MIT license](https://github.com/RichardDooling/Entertainment_Law/blob/master/LICENSE).

 ### Open Source Scholarship

-If all goes well, the files in this GitHub repository will grow into an open source Entertainment Law textbook.
-I hope to entice collaborators: students, former students, entertainment lawyers, artists, and other professors, who may find these materials useful and help me improve them.
-(At the moment, I am especially interested in a collaborator or contributor with experience working in the music industry or the video game industry.)

 Whenever possible, I link to free content, including Wikipedia, YouTube, [Google Scholar](http://scholar.google.com/), the [SCOTUS blog](http://www.scotusblog.com/), and other notable resources that are not behind paywalls.
 For the convenience of law students with Westlaw accounts, I often provide links to cases on Westlaw, but whenever possible I also provide a link to the same case on [Google Scholar](http://scholar.google.com/), or to the opinion itself as published by the court.